Trending Topics

 Some say, “Any training is good training,” but to make it great training takes a concerted effort to make it real, relevant, interesting and captivating.
 Use the lessons from others on what works and what does not.
 Remember also that you will learn a ton from putting on an exercise and the next one you are involved in will be better than the first.

 Jim Morrissey is a former Tactical Paramedic for the San Francisco FBI SWAT team and the founder of the Tactical Medical Association of California (TMAC).
 Jim is also the Terrorism Preparedness Coordinator for the Alameda County EMS Agency.
-Jim has a master’s degree in Homeland Security from the Naval Postgraduate School in Monterey, CA. Jim’s column is brought to you by Bound Tree Federal, specializing in emergency medical equipment, supplies and pharmaceuticals for federal government organizations.
+Jim has a master’s degree in Homeland Security from the Naval Postgraduate School in Monterey, California.
+Jim is the author of the Tactical Medical Field Guide.